 Sôsuke's father works aboard a ship named the Koganei maru.
 Koganei is the town in Western Tokyo where Studio Ghibli is located.

 In 2009, the film's U.S. gross (fifteen million dollars) set a record for a Disney/Ghibli production.
-Only five other animé films have grossed more in the U.S., three of them being Pokémon films, the fourth Yu-Gi-Oh!: The Movie (2004), and the fifth The Secret World of Arrietty (2010) (another Disney/Ghibli production).
+Only five other animé films have grossed more in the U.S., three of them being Pokémon films, the fourth Yu-Gi-Oh!: The Movie - Pyramid of Light (2004), and the fifth The Secret World of Arrietty (2010) (another Disney/Ghibli production).